 Unfortunately, balls made of urethane and reactive resins aren’t usually considered recyclable because they’re not made of steel.

-Polyurethane is a hard plastic that doesn’t break down easily, so it will need to be disposed of properly.
-Most recycling services won’t accept it.
-Some states even ban it outright.
+Polyurethane is a hard plastic that doesn’t break down easily, so it must be disposed of properly.
+Most recycling services will not accept it, and some states even ban it outright.

 So, if you see a ball with a polyurethane outer shell, don’t toss it in the trash.
 Instead, call your local recycling center and ask them what to do with it.